-- © 2019 NHS Wales - © 2019 Channel 3 Consulting
+© 2019 - NHS Wales

+© 2019 - Channel 3 Consulting

 The Welsh Government has commissioned a review of the NHS Wales digital architecture, recognising the ambition for digital transformation across the Welsh Health and Social Care System at pace.
-NHS Wales Informatics Service (NWIS) has, on behalf of the Welsh Government engaged Channel 3 Consulting to undertake this review of the NHS Wales Digital Architecture.
+NHS Wales Informatics Service (NWIS) has, behalf of the Welsh Government engaged Channel 3 Consulting the Undertake this review of the IS Wales Digital Architecture.